Rantanen/eslint-plugin-xss/docs/rules/no-location-href-assign.md

 ## When Not To Use It

-If you are not care about XSS vulnerabilities.
+When you are running your code outside of browser environment (node) or you don't care about XSS vulnerabilities.

 ## Further Reading